-When you're inviting guests to your workplace, you want it to be a welcoming experience—one that reflects your business.
-But safety and security are always a concern.
-With the rise of distributed office models and hybrid work, managing who comes in and out of each location is more complex than ever.
-Each site may have unique security needs, which call for specific visitor requirements.
+When you’re inviting guests to your workplace, you want it to be a welcoming experience that reflects your business.
+But as workplaces become more distributed and hybrid, managing who comes in and out of each location is more complex than ever.

 What is a visitor log?